cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cloudmesh.md

 to define the clouds easily.
 To make our development effort simpler, we like to point out that the configuration file must be stored in a particular location relative to the home directory.
 We store the file in `~/.cloudmesh/class.yaml`.
-Additionally we store our cloud passwords in this file in cleartext and thus we must make sure our machine is not compromised and that we properly protect the file.
-On a unix system you do this with:
+Additionally, we store our cloud passwords in this file in cleartext and thus we must make sure our machine is not compromised and that we properly protect the file.
+On a Linux system you do this with:

     mkdir ~/.cloudmesh